rust-lang/rfcs/text/0000-types-team.md

 The meeting begins by reading these documents and asking questions.
 The goal is to adjust the goals for each initiative so that they are realistic; we should be helping each other to calibrate and set expectations.
 The final document is then published as a blog post.

-**Startup period:** During March, nikomatsakis will meet with the various initiatives to draw up the initial documents for the first planning meeting.

 #### Deep dive meeting

 A "deep dive" meeting takes the form of reviewing a write-up, a PR, or otherwise diving into some topic together.
 They are expected to last 90 minutes but perhaps longer.
 Deep dive meetings for a given month are scheduled during the planning meeting.